neu-se/CS4530-Fall-2024/Assignments/ip1/ip1.md

 - 9/7/2024: Moved tutorial on MongoDB and Mongoose to tutorials
 - 9/9/2024: With reference to Piazza post @38: Update handout to fix mocking request body used with 'supertest' in `newQuestion.spec.ts`.
 Involves changes at 4 places: in line 86, replace `send(mockQuestion)` with `send({ ...mockQuestion, title: '' })`; in line 95, replace `send(mockQuestion)` with `send({ ...mockQuestion, text: '' })`; in line 104, replace `send(mockQuestion)` with `send({ ...mockQuestion, tags: [] })`; in line 113, replace `send(mockQuestion)` with `send({ ...mockQuestion, asked_by: '' })`;
 - 9/12/2024: Updated typo regarding file to test for Task 1.
 Tests are to be added in `questions.spec.ts` instead of `question.spec.ts`
+- 9/18/2024: Updated typo in Task 3. `sortQuestionsByMostViewed` is the function to be added (NOT `getMostViewedQuestion`).

 ## Objectives of this assignment